commercelayer/mfe-my-account/packages/my-account/README.md

 ## Features

-The My Account application's main features are currently focused on the management of customer [orders](#orders) and [addresses](#addresses).
+The My Account application's main features are currently focused on the management of customer [orders](#orders), [addresses](#addresses), and [wallet](#wallet).

-> Lots of other major and minor features (e.g. customer wallet, returns, and more) are already included in the development roadmap – check the Commerce Layer [changelog](https://docs.commercelayer.io/changelog/) to be regularly updated about all the new releases.
+> Lots of other major and minor features (e.g. returns and more) are already included in the development roadmap – check the Commerce Layer [changelog](https://docs.commercelayer.io/changelog/) to be regularly updated about all the new releases.

 ### Orders